Scheduled to die in Arkansas: Does mental competence matter?

 "The question is, do people who are among the most broken, vulnerable and impaired in our society deserve the death penalty," he said, as opposed to life without parole.

-Among the inmates scheduled to die, starting Monday night, is a man who suffers from hallucinations, another who has been diagnosed with bipolar disorder, a third who is a paranoid schizophrenic, several with IQ levels indicative of intellectual impairment and a number who've suffered severe abuse, including brain damage, according to the report.
+Among the inmates scheduled to die, starting Monday night, is one who has been diagnosed with bipolar disorder, another who's suffered with hallucinations, two with IQ levels indicative of intellectual impairment, and most have experienced severe abuse, according to the report.

 Each of the Arkansas inmates scheduled for execution this month has been convicted of murder, and most have been on death row for a couple of decades.

 The executions are to continue through April 27.
-It's a rash of executions unlike anything seen since states reinstituted the death penalty in 1976, according to the Death Penalty Information Center.
+Originally eight men were scheduled to die in a rash of executions unlike anything seen since states reinstituted the death penalty in 1976, according to the Death Penalty Information Center.

 Arkansas last put someone to death in 2005, so why the sudden rush?